COMP6900/COMP6900.github.io/pages/Lectures/lec1.md

 The people at sifive seemed to realise the potential of hardware efficiency gains.
 So they came up with 6 different ways to encode a 32-bit riscv instruction.

 ### R Format
+For arithmetic operations like `add`.
+Stuff that can be done in the ALU/FPU.

 ### I Format
+For arithmetic operations with an immediate like `addi`.
+Also loading to an ALU register from memory

 ### S Format
+Store operations from register to memory, stuff like `sw`.
+- In RISC world, must load (I) a val from memory to a register, then apply arithmetic ops (R/I), then store the val back (S)

 ### SB Format
+Branch to another address, updates the PC directly by specifying an offset instead of incrementing.
+Stuff like `beq`

 ### U Format
+Arithmetic ops with upper immediates like `lui`
+- In riscv, upper immediates are always 20bits, unlike *that* other arch

 ### UJ Format
+Jump to another address.
+Different to branch since you directly specify an address/offset rather than a relative offset.
+Also `link`.
+So `jal`

 Do you have to remember these?
-No. But you will have to implement it and `autotest` has to work so yea.
+No. But you will have to implement it and `autotest-6900` has to work so yea.